seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 **FERDINAND**
 No, noble mistress; 'tis fresh morning with me
 When you are by at night.
-I do beseech you--
+I do beseech you
-Chiefly that I might set it in my prayers--
+(Chiefly that I might set it in my prayers)
 What is your name? /

 **MIRANDA**